Twin Cities, Gemini

 “Stein, I didn’t say that I didn’t believe you,” Werner interjected, surprising both himself and Stein who lifted his head.
-He then continued quietly, “I will look into it.
+He continued quietly, “I will look into it.
 Were you seen?”

 Werner did not allow emotion to slip through his stolidness.
 “Do not get any more involved with the colonel.”